pepershukov/ytm-yld/README.md

     --cookie        • the absolute path to file of a YouTube.com cookie as a "Netscape HTTP Cookie File"

-    --ffmpeg        • the absolute path to folder of the binaries of FFmpeg
+    --ffmpeg        • (Windows) the absolute path to *folder* of the binaries of FFmpeg
+                    • (Linux) the absolute path to the FFmpeg *file* binary
                     • only necessary if you are to select 'd' mode

-    --output        • the absolute path to folder where you want your music downloaded
+    --output        • the absolute path to folder where you want your music(synced/downloaded)/playlist
-                    • only necessary if you are to select 'd' mode

     --mode          • mode (t|d|s|m|j) to request for the application to complete